Foodimetric/Foodimetric-bot/chainlit.md

-# 🥗 Welcome to Foodimetric's NutriBot!
+# 🥗 Welcome to Foodimetric AI!

 Hello!
-I'm NutriBot, your friendly nutrition assistant from Foodimetric.
+I'm Foodimetric AI, your friendly nutrition assistant from Foodimetric.
 We're using technology to help Africans eat healthier by bridging the gap between nutrition knowledge and better health outcomes.

 ## How I Can Help You 💪